ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 ### Q: How are user charges (VSTS User/Basic, Test Manager, and Package Management) and CI/CD concurrent job charges (for both Microsoft-hosted and self-hosted CI/CD) processed?

 A: At the first purchase, we bill a prorated quantity to cover the remaining days in the current month.
-For instance, if a purchase of 10 Test Manager users was made on April 15, then we would charge 5 units because 50% of the month remains (15 days of a 30-day month).
+For instance, if a purchase of 10 Test Manager users happens on April 15, then we charge 5 units because 50% of the month remains (15 days of a 30-day month).
 On the first of May, and each month thereafter until you cancel, the full 10 units will be billed.

 When you increase the paid quantity later, we also prorate the increased units to cover the remaining days in the current month.
-So if you bought 1 more Test Manager users on May 10, we would bill roughly 0.677 units (21 days remaining in the 31-day month of May).
+So if you buy 1 more Test Manager user on May 10, we would bill roughly 0.677 units (21 days remaining in the 31-day month of May).

 ### Q: How do reductions or cancellations work?

-A: When you reduce or cancel user charges or CI/CD charges, you are canceling automatic renewal.
+A: When you reduce or cancel user charges or CI/CD charges, you're canceling automatic renewal.
 The features and/or CI/CD capacity continue through the end of the current calendar month, taking effect on the fist day of the next month.

 ## Changes in Azure subscription status

 ### Q: What happens if I cancel my Azure subscription or my credit card expires?

-A: When the Azure subscription used for billing on your VSTS organization is not in active status--for example, because you cancel it or when the credit card used for billing expires--your VSTS organization will revert to the free tier of service, but you'll keep any paid users or paid CI/CD concurrent jobs until next month.
+A: When the Azure subscription used for billing on your VSTS organization is not in active status - for example, because you cancel it or the credit card used for billing expires - your VSTS organization will revert to the free tier of service.
+But you'll keep any paid users or paid CI/CD concurrent jobs until next month.

 >[!NOTE]
 >You must keep your Azure subscription in good standing to avoid interruptions in paid VSTS services.

 ### Q: Where can I check my bill or update billing details on my Azure subscription?

-A:  If you're the owner or contributor for the Azure subscription used for billing your VSTS organization, you can view your billing details on the [Azure portal](https://account.azure.com/).
+A: If you're the owner or contributor for the Azure subscription used for billing your VSTS organization, you can view your billing details in the [Azure portal](https://account.azure.com/).

 ## Other questions

 ### Q: Why is my VSTS organization already linked to an Azure subscription?

 A: This happens if someone already set up billing for your VSTS organization, either through the Azure portal or while purchasing something for this organization via the
 [Visual Studio Marketplace](https://marketplace.visualstudio.com/vsts).
-Each VSTS organization can only use one Azure subscription for billing; charges cannot be split across multiple Azure subscriptions.
+Each VSTS organization can use only one Azure subscription for billing.
+Charges cannot be split across multiple Azure subscriptions.

 ### Q: Can I use the same Azure subscription for billing across multiple VSTS organizations?

 A: Yes, you can use the same Azure subscription for billing across multiple VSTS organizations.
 But you can't link a single VSTS organization to multiple Azure subscriptions.

 <a name="find-owner"></a>